Amu-Aa

-Amu-Aa (eater of the ass or eater of the phallus) (Note: Some translate the name as "one who knows the gate" which is a more fitting translation for his role as god near the gate.) is one of the gods that goes with Osiris during the second hour of the night.
+Amu-Aa (also known as "eater of the donkey/ass", or "eater of the phallus") (Note: Some translate the name as "one who knows the gate" which is a more fitting translation for his role as god near the gate.) is one of the gods that goes with Osiris during the second hour of the night.(To learn more about the hours of the night, see the article on Amduat.)

 Amu-Aa would eat the bread made for the boat and use the perfume.

+While Amu can translate to Devourer and Aa to Donkey/Ass, Amu was also used in terms of knowledge like "To Know" and Aa also means door.